RelayTelecom/client/README.md

 - Whisper rework when the protocol is finalized
 - Token/Status natively listen for these whisper messages and ring the phone, even when users are not on the page.
 - web3.eth.sign!
 Status and Token don't support this key operation to off-chain identification.

+# Judges

+You can use the Token web client for making calls; however, the audio quality is lacking.
+For the best audio quality, we recommend using chrome on a non-mobile device (formally known as a computer).

+For our Android apk see: https://github.com/RelayTelecom/token-android-client

+We know that the encrypting, encoding, transfering, decoding, and decrypting of audio data can be improved, but it is working!